twpayne/chezmoi/docs/REFERENCE.md

 `executable`  and `private` attributes, corresponding to the umasks of `0111` and `0077` respectively.

-For machine-specifc control of umask, set the `umask` configuration variable in chezmoi's configuration file.
+For machine-specific control of umask, set the `umask` configuration variable in chezmoi's configuration file.

 ## Template variables